Jiroshima08/TaskLite-Minimal-PHP-To-Do-List-with-Full-CRUD/README.md

-# 📋 BASIC PHP CRUD with MySQL
+# 📋 TaskLite – Minimal PHP To-Do List with Full CRUD

 **PHP CRUD with MySQL** is a simple web-based To-Do List application developed using PHP.
 It allows users to add and remove tasks, demonstrating fundamental **CRUD** operations (Create, Read, Update, Delete).
 The project supports both **text file handling** and **MySQL database** storage for flexibility in learning or deployment.